 Parent(s)/guardian(s) and students (who are sixteen (16) years of age or older) must be consulted in the development (including revision) of the IEP and must receive a copy upon completion.
-(SE9 Parent Guide to Special Education).
+(SE9 A Parent/Guardian to the Identification, Placement and Review Committee (IPRC) Process).
 The IEP consultation and review process must be documented.